Mosuo: Economy

 Mosuo also keep a variety of livestock.
 Since the early twentieth century they have raised buffalo, cows, horses, and goats which originated from Han and Tibetan regions.
 However, their preferred stock is pigs.
 Pork plays several important roles in Mosuo society.
 It is fed to guests, is the obligatory offering at funerals, and used as payment or reimbursement.
 Hua (2001) insists that it is "a kind of currency and... a symbol of wealth".

 Once a year, regions of Mosuo males gather for a livestock fair.
 They travel for miles on buses, horses, or foot to attend.
-Here men sell and trade livestock to supplement household incomes.
+Here men sell and trade livestock to supplement their Awo's income.

-The Mosuo fish on Lake Lugu and also set land-based fish traps; however, they do not use motorboats, and catching fish in open water using their very primitive gear is not easy.
+The Mosuo fish on Lake Lugu and also set land-based fish traps; however, they do not use motorboats, and catching fish in open water using their very primitive gear is not easy.'

+In recent times some Musuo go to nearby towns to earn extra income to buy some Chinese products however most Musuo are still subsistance farmers.

 Language

 The Mosuo speak Na (a.k.a.
 Narua), a Naish language (closely related to Naxi), a member of the Sino-Tibetan language family.
 Although there is no question that the language of the Mosuo and that of the Naxi are closely related, some Mosuo speakers resent the use of the language name Naxi, which is commonly used to refer to the dialect of the town of Lijiang and the surrounding villages.
 A more adequate name is Na, used in several linguistic publications.
 The name "Narua" is used in the Summer Institute of Linguistics' inventory of languages, Ethnologue.
 Narua A collection of audio recordings is available online for the dialects of Yongning, Lataddi, Qiansuo, and Lijiazui, and a trilingual dictionary has also been posted online.
 Two book-length descriptions of the language are available, as well as several research articles.

 Yongning Na, which is spoken in Yongning township, Lijiang municipality, Yunnan, China, has been documented by Jacques and Michaud (2011).